lohitb009/Chord-Implementation/README.md

 If the <i>specified key isn't available</i> inside the finger table, we will delegate the call to <i> the nearest responsible node </i> to distribute the message in an efficient way.

 ### Working Objectives:
+1. We are able to establish the chord network
+2. We are able to populate the finger tables for each node (i.e. ActorPid) in the network.
+3. We are able to achieve the communication from starting node to the target node in the chord setup.
+4. We are able to achieve the objective of closest node-id handling the responsibility calls of an inactive node-id.

+### Results Explanation:

 ### Largest Achievable Network: